July 22, 2025

 Calibration and Maintenance

-Professional sensors require calibration every 6-12 months using certified reference gases.
-PID sensors need UV lamp replacement every 1-2 years.
+Professional VOC meters require calibration every 6 – 12 months using certified reference gases.
+PID detectors need UV lamp replacement every 1 – 2 years.
+All electronic VOC sensors drift over time — a unit that was accurate at purchase will read 10 – 20% off after a year without recalibration.
 Keep detailed maintenance records for quality assurance and regulatory compliance.

 🌟 Need Professional VOC Assessment?

 When DIY monitoring isn’t enough, professional analysis provides comprehensive VOC testing with legal-grade documentation.
-Air Quality Testing Canada brings over 15 years of experience to residential and commercial clients.
+Air Quality Testing Canada brings over 15 years of experience and 15,000+ inspections to residential and commercial clients across Ontario and Quebec.

 Our certified experts provide comprehensive VOC analysis throughout Ontario and Quebec, including Montreal, Ottawa, Gatineau, Kingston, Carleton Place, Brockville, Belleville, and Cornwall.